microsoft/FluidFramework/packages/dds/tree/docs/storage/compatibility.md

 catching regressions.

 The idea behind snapshot testing is to verify a document produced using one version of the code is still usable using another version of the code.
-It's typically implemented by source-controlling a set of serialized test documents and writing a suite which verifies:
+It's typically implemented by writing some code to generate a set of fixed documents "from scratch," then source-controlling the serialized form of those documents after summarization.
+Since the serialized form of the documents correspond to documents produced by an older version of the code, this enables writing a test suite that verifies:

-1. The current version of the code serializes the documents in the same way
+1. The current version of the code serializes each document to exactly match how the older version of the code serialized each document.
-1. The current version of the code is capable of loading those documents
+1. The current version of the code is capable of loading documents written using older versions of the code.

 A few examples (which may be exhaustive) of snapshot tests are: